 How to Display Your Air Plants

-As mentioned above, there is no limit to the creative ways of displaying air plants in your home.
-But there are a few things to know about displaying in a way that ensures proper care.
+There is no limit to the creative ways of displaying air plants in your home.
+However, there are a few things you need thttps://youhadmeatgardening.com/wp-content/uploads/2019/10/tillandsia-xerographica.jpgo know about displaying in a way that ensures proper care.

-A display of Tillandsia in a terrarium or glass bowl can look stunning on a bookshelf or coffee table.
-If the mouth of the bowl allows you to remove the plant for soaking, continue with the method described above.
-Keep in mind that a bowl or terrarium creates a micro-climate with greater humidity and the plant may need less watering.
-It’s best not to place a glass container right on a windowsill as glass will intensify the sun’s heat and the plant will burn!
+Tip: Keep in mind that a bowl or terrarium creates a micro-climate with greater humidity and the plant may need less watering.
+It’s best not to place a glass container right on a windowsill as glass will intensify the sun’s heat and the plant will burn.

-If air plants cannot be removed from their glass home because of size, then watering the air plant by misting only is appropriate.
-But because the plant needs air circulation, the smaller the container, the longer the drying out will be.
+Tip: The plant needs air circulation, which means that the smaller the container, the longer the drying out will be.
 Less frequent watering will be needed.
-Larger glass containers will provide greater air circulation so should be misted more often.
+Larger glass containers will provide greater air circulation so your air plants should be misted more often.

 For some great ideas on displaying air plants, check out this video:

-It isn’t impossible to see bugs like aphids or mealybugs on an air plant; in this case, a good soak or, if needed, a sprinkle of Diatomaceous Earth should resolve the problem.
+However, it isn’t impossible to see bugs like aphids or mealybugs on your air plants; in this case, a good soak or, if needed, a sprinkle of Diatomaceous Earth should solve the problem.

 Are Air Plants Toxic to Humans and Pets?

 Air plants are non-toxic to humans and pets.

 Their spiky shape may be attractive to some animals, however, so it is always recommended to keep your air plant out of your pets and children’s reach.

 Air plants are known to remove more particulates from the air than any other houseplant!